 - Electro / Mechanical Assemblies

 A Mass Spectrometer is an analytical instrument that allows the user to measure the exact molecular weight of the components contained within a chosen sample.
-The ability to accurately determine molecular weight makes Mass Spectrometer machines vital to the quantification of unknown compounds and the determination of the structure of and chemical properties of molecules.
+The ability to accurately determine molecular weight makes Mass Spectrometer instruments vital to the quantification of unknown compounds and the determination of the structure of and chemical properties of molecules.